A View is a space where you work on your Dataset in Mammoth. This is where you explore your data and transform it to generate meaningful insights.

-Your View may contain lot more columns that you need for your immediate analysis.
+Your View may contain lot more columns than what you need for your immediate analysis.
 You can hide such columns using the Column Browser.

 If you want to give a more relevant or meaningful name to any column you can change the name from Column Browser or clicking on name in column header.